Start of Main Content

 Portrait of Brett Gordon, Faculty at the Kellogg School of Management

-Brett R. Gordon is a Professor of Marketing at Kellogg School of Management.
+Brett R. Gordon is the Charles H. Kellstadt Professor of Marketing at Kellogg School of Management.
 His research interests are in pricing, advertising, experimentation, promotion, retailing, and competitive strategy.
 Professor Gordon studies these topics by drawing on methods from empirical industrial organization, econometrics, and machine learning.
 His articles have appeared in scholarly journals such as American Economic Review, Journal of Political Economy, Marketing Science, Journal of Marketing ResearchQuantitative Marketing and Economics, and Journal of Marketing.
-Four of his papers have received special academic recognition.
-He twice won the John D. C. Little Award at Marketing Science for best paper and was a Finalist for a third article.
-Among the two papers that won the Little Award, one paper won the Robert D. Buzzell Best Paper Award from the Marketing Science Institute for its contributions to marketing practice, and the other paper was twice a Finalist for the Long-Term Impact Award at Marketing Science.
-A fourth paper was a Runner-Up for the Dick Wittink Prize for the best paper published at Quantitative Marketing and Economics.
+He is a three-time winner of the John D. C. Little Award at Marketing Science for best paper and was a Finalist for a fourth article.
+One paper won the Robert D. Buzzell Best Paper Award from the Marketing Science Institute for its contributions to marketing practice and another paper was twice a Finalist for the Long-Term Impact Award at Marketing Science.
+A fifth paper was a Runner-Up for the Dick Wittink Prize for the best paper published at Quantitative Marketing and Economics.
 In April 2023, Professor Gordon was appointed a Co-Editor at the Journal of Marketing Research.
 Previously, he served as an Associate Editor at Management Science and the Journal of Marketing Research and on the Editorial Boards of Marketing Science and Quantitative Marketing and Economics.
-He is a co-founder of the Quantitative Marketing and Structural Econometrics Workshop, which helps educate graduate students on state-of-the-art empirical techniques.

 At Kellogg, he teaches the MBA course on Retail Analytics and Pricing and a Ph.D. course on Structural Models for Quantitative Marketing.